Petty cash: What is it, and how do you manage it?

 In the UK, the HMRC sets rates for things like meal and mileage expense claims, but your company may not specify a number.
 This also means that proper petty cash handling, even without receipts, is important for financial statements in case of an audit.

-Alongside always getting a receipt, there are several other petty cash guidelines to protect your business and its assets.
+Alongside always getting a receipt, there are several other best practices for petty cash management to protect your business and its assets.
+Here are 4 of the most important ones:

 At any given time, the records should show all purchases that have already been made, how much cash has been taken and what the purchases were for.
 This includes filling out the petty cash vouchers properly.